aquality-automation/aquality-appium-mobile-dotnet/README.md

 ### ScreenFactory

 When you automate tests for both iOS and Android platforms it is good to have only one set of tests and different implementations of screens. `ScreenFactory` allows to do this.
 You can define abstract classes for your screens and have different implementations for iOS and Android platforms.
-After that you can use `ScreenFactory` to resolve necessary screen depending on the chosen platform.
+After that you can use `ScreenFactory` to resolve a necessary screen depending on the chosen platform.

 1. Set `screensLocation` property in `settings.json`.
 It is a name of Assembly where you define screens.